It is the formation of a thrombus within an artery.

 Cancer is one of the most essential acquired risk factors for venous thromboembolism.

 Some authors estimate an annual incidence of venous thromboembolism of 1 in 200 cancer patients, and 20% of venous thromboembolism cases occur in cancer patients.

 Several clinical studies have investigated the risk of thrombosis with hormone-based oral contraceptives.

 However, due to the variety of preparations and the heterogeneity of the study populations, these studies showed different or even contradictory results.

-The evidence on the risk of venous thromboembolism related to oral contraceptives has been derived primarily from nested case-control studies, and attributes a relative risk of venous thromboembolism to the use of oral contraceptives (compared to no use).
+The evidence of venous thromboembolism related to oral contraceptives has been derived primarily from nested case-control studies and attributes a relative risk of venous thromboembolism to oral contraceptives (compared to no help).

 Venous thromboembolism remains the leading cause of maternal mortality worldwide (the rate of maternal deaths from venous thromboembolism is 0.12 per 10,000 live and stillbirths).

 From a biological point of view, normal pregnancy is characterized by a hypercoagulable state.

 Pregnancy is associated with hemostatic changes that include increased levels of most procoagulant factors, decreased levels of some natural anticoagulants, and reduced fibrinolytic activity.